FuryanRasta/petri/docs/concepts/fee.md

 ## Fee

-To secure their own validator node and maintain the availability of blockchain network, validators in PETRIhub need a lot of equipments and resources.
-Thus, every transactions in PETRIhub should pay some fee to validators.
+To secure their own validator node and maintain the availability of blockchain network, validators in Petri need a lot of equipments and resources.
+Thus, every transactions in Petri should pay some fee to validators.
 The parameter in commands is used to specify the maximum fee the user wants to pay for their transaction.

 ## Gas